choi0/webapp/README.md

 server research

 *inputYear setting off "This page includes a password or credit card input in a non-secure context.
 A warning has been added to the URL bar."
+^^resolved itself

+*inputConditions error checking, multiple empty fields but data is there? how will this be handled by my emptyCheck()?

 oc login https://api.starter-us-west-2.openshift.com
 ****Don't touch